 After we were sent to bed without a story again, I slipped down from my bunk bed.
 In Dad’s office, the computer was off.
 Everything looked normal, except there was a paperback book on dad’s seat.
 I recognised the book immediately.
 Dad said it was his favourite book ever.
 He’d read it loads of times.
 There was a piece of paper sticking out of it.

-I approached the book, but something gripped my shoulder.
+I approached the book, but someone or something gripped my shoulder.
 My hair nearly stood on end with fear as –

 Aoife squealed, ‘Why are you in here?’